SeanOmeife/simple-java-maven-app/README.md

 this edit is to check jenkins2

-this edit is to check for webhook functionality
+this edit is to check for webhook functionality2

 this edit is to trigger and check static code analysis